akashmeruva9/akashmeruva9/README.md

 - Hi there!
-I am a student Android developer with a passion for creating innovative and intuitive mobile applications.
+I am an Android developer with a passion for creating innovative and intuitive mobile applications.

 - As a lifelong technology enthusiast, I have always been fascinated by the way that software can transform the way we interact with the world around us.